-- 2. Respond to the configuration prompts and screens as needed.
+- 1. Run netca from the \$ORACLE\HOME/bin directory. - 2.
+Respond to the configuration prompts and screens as needed.
 The screens vary depending on the options you select.
-At any time during installation, if you have a question about what you are being asked to do, click Help. - 3.
-You can also run Oracle Net Configuration Assistant in standalone mode after the database client installation is complete to configure the listener, naming methods, net service names, and directory server usage.
-To start Oracle Net Configuration Assistant in standalone mode run netca from the ORACLE_HOME/bin directory.
+At any time during the configuration, if you have a question about what you are being asked to do, click Help.